skandanyal/skills-github-pages/index.md

 ---

-## Get In Touch
+## Get in Touch

-Feel free to reach out to me at `skandanyalagach@gmail.com` or connect with me on LinkedIn(https://in.linkedin.com/in/skandan-c-y-b0608a2a9).
+Feel free to reach out to me at  [skandanyalagach@gmail.com](mailto:skandanyalagach@gmail.com) or connect with me on LinkedIn(https://in.linkedin.com/in/skandan-c-y-b0608a2a9).

 ---